MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareInventory.md

 ```

 ## DESCRIPTION
-The **Set-CMSoftwareInventory** cmdlet modifies an object that collects information about files on client devices in Microsoft System Center Configuration Manager.
+The **Set-CMSoftwareInventory** cmdlet modifies an object that collects information about files on client devices in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.